How Much Should I Give? Parameters for making a good gift

 Secondly, a donor is served well when their giving involves a bit of a flinch.

-If the donor is able to consider giving just a little bit more than they originally wanted to give (the amount doesn’t particularly matter) they have made a firmer commitment to the organization’s mission.
+If a donor is able to consider giving just a little bit more than they originally wanted to give (the amount doesn’t particularly matter) they have made a firmer commitment to the organization’s mission.

 In short: I might respond to a donor by saying, “everyone should give something, and preferably just a little bit more than they’d like.”
 We should always ask people to give, and to give just a bit more than they might have considered.